 The first year into my engineering college, I stayed in a flat which had frequent power cuts.
 I had to study long hours to cope with the never-ending syllabus, especially at night, the usual case with us, college students!

 I needed the power to be available at all times.
 So I decided to buy an inverter!

 I had no clue where to start, and where to look.
 I asked around for suggestions; most of my professors and friends suggested that the best inverter to buy was a pure sine wave inverter.

 How is a pure sine inverter the best and were there others that I could choose from?

 I decided to find answers to these questions!
 Here’s what I found out!

-I learnt that an inverter is used to convert DC (Direct Current) to AC (Alternating Current).
+I learned that an inverter is used to convert DC (Direct Current) to AC (Alternating Current).
 These are majorly two forms of current.
-In case of DC, current flows in one direction.
+In the case of DC, current flows in one direction.
 And in AC, the current keeps reversing its direction.
 Also, it has a ‘wave’ shape.